 The CDM regulations have undergone another major change for 2015.
 From 6 April 2015 the role of 'CDM Coordinator' will no longer exist in the regulations.
 Instead clients will be required to nominate a 'Principal Designer' who will take the lead role in implementing the requirements of the regulations.
 For the first time, the CDM regulations will apply not only to commercial projects but also to small domestic projects, which means that small contractors will be required to pay full attention to matters of health, safety and welfare.

-At EKJN, partners Ed Kelly and Jon Newey have both been involved in CDM from the outset, acting as Planning Supervisors on various projects and completing the conversion course in 2007 to become registered CDM Coordinators.
-Both partners are members of the Association of Project Safety.
-Jon Newey is an Incporated Member of APS (ImAPS) and a registered Principal Designer.
+At EKJN, Director Jon Newey has been involved in CDM from the outset, acting as Planning Supervisor on various projects and completing the conversion course in 2007 to become a registered CDM Coordinator.
+Jon is an Incporated Member of APS (ImAPS) and a registered Principal Designer.